 KEMKI, bearing in its name “Central Europe” and comprising of archives of both underground and state-run institutions—which were part of different but overlapping international networks—considers it its responsibility to open a transnational discourse on current and yet to be developed approaches to regional art histories.
-As a reflection on this extraordinary constellation, the conference will approach cultural transfer as a process transcending the usual official-non-official dichotomies.
+As a reflection on this extraordinary constellation, the conference will approach cultural transfer as a process transcending the usual official/non-official dichotomies.

 The regional commitment of several artists, art historians, and art periodicals played a vital role in the regeneration of regional collaborations.
-The activities of Lajos Kassák, Tomáš Štrauss, Jindřich Chalupecký, Petr Štembera, László Beke, Dóra Maurer, or János Brendel, KwieKulik, Katalin Ladik, Bálint Szombathy, MAMŰ; or periodicals like Új Symposium can be explored adequately neither confined to the concept of national arts, nor by the rigid separation of so-called official and non-official art.
+The activities of Lajos Kassák, Tomáš Štrauss, Jindřich Chalupecký, Petr Štembera, László Beke, Dóra Maurer, or János Brendel, KwieKulik, Katalin Ladik, Bálint Szombathy, MAMŰ; or periodicals like Új Symposion can be explored neither purely confined to the concept of national arts, nor by the rigid separation of so-called official and non-official art.
 Organizing this conference in Budapest we would also like to reflect on Hungary’s special situation in the region complicated by minority cultures and migration.

 With this open call, we are inviting researchers to comment on our proposal and present papers that could contribute to the following questions:

 - Can we, and should we step forward from building transnational art histories on influences, comparisons, parallels, networking, and how can we apply the concept of cultural transfer, translation, or hybridity to the field of Central-East European Art of the Cold War era?

 - What interplay existed between official friendship, its ideological-political background, and underground networking within the region?
 What role did cultural diplomacy of friendly countries and the socialist concepts of culture play in the development of self-organized exchanges and vice versa?